 During the course of the exchange, I asked them at least 3 times to confirm the basis of the relationship between rpm and power output in their permanent magnet alternators, because to do this would focus the discussion on the precise nature of the problem and clarify whether there was a fault in the units or whether they were making false claims for their performance.
 They ducked the question every time.
 When I sent an email asking just this question, they answered a different question.

 We are still trying to get our money back, but it looks very much as if we’ve been had.

-Since this has happened, we’ve heard reports of other people using these units in wind applications and finding the same underperformance, including units that have been re-badged for another company.
-And there’s posts on forums (here and here) suggesting that the company’s advertised power curves are intentionally deceptive.
+Since this has happened, we’ve heard reports of other people using these units in wind applications and finding the same underperformance, including units that have been re-badged for another company called Hurricane Windpower which I since found out was the same person.
+And there’s posts on forums (here and elsewhere no longer linkable because of the time that’s passed) suggesting the company’s advertised power curves are intentionally deceptive.

 So we’re back to looking for the right generator again.
 Intensely frustrating, particularly since Wayne hasn’t had to use a generator all winter with his wheel.
 Even though it’s now producing only 100W with the river being so low, his batteries are still full every morning.
 Unfortunately the PMG on his installation is no longer in production.
 Wayne is beginning to think about building one himself …

 (The bottle of Portuguese cava was very good though.
 That I can recommend.)